We take a look at how basic rummy is played, how it is dealt as well as the basic scoring and why players enjoy playing it so much.

-Discarding: This is by placing a card from your hand on top of the discard pile.
+Discarding simply means you place a card from your hand on top of the discard pile.
 As the game requires you to pick one card at the start of your hand, it also requires you to discard one card to complete your hand.

 If the stock pile has run out and the next player does not want to take the discard, the discard pile is turned over, without shuffling, to form a new stock, and play continues.

 When a player goes out, all the other players add up the value of all their cards still remaining in their hands, as follows: